 - 16. The Council and the Policy and Resources Committee met regularly to set the strategic direction of the Council and together with the Audit Committee and the Service Committees, monitor service delivery. - 17.
 The Council updates and formally adopts its Strategic Plan annually each February, and this sets out key service improvement priorities for the medium term, with targets for performance and deadlines for achievement.
 This has been informed by public consultation on a range of topics, particularly around priority setting, and a detailed analysis of the local context.
-Progress on the Plan is reported to the public. - 18.
-For 2020/23 the Council has adopted a new Corporate Framework and this will be reviewed and reported in the same manner as the Strategic Plan.
-The Council's priorities for 2019/20 as contained in the Strategic Plan 2019/22 were as follows:
+Progress on the Plan is reported to the public.
+The Strategic Plan reflects the priorities and vision set out in the 2020/23 Corporate Framework.